T4R0TARO/todo-list-app/README.md

 Moved the `<ul className="list"></ul>` into seperate component.
 But now `TodoList()` no longer has access to state `todo` or the functions `toggleTodo` and `deleteTodo`.
 To Fix this `TodoList` component will have props to access the state and the functions.

+- `todos`: an array of todo objects
+- `toggleTodo`: a function to toggle the completed status of a todo
+- `deleteTodo`: a function to delete a todo

+1. The `TodoList` component renders a unorder list `<ul>` with the class name `list`.
+2. For each todo in the `todos` array, the `TodoList` component maps over the array and renders a `TodoItem` component.
+3. The spread operator `...todo` is used to pass all the properties of the `todo` object as props to the `TodoItem` component.
+4. The `key` prop is also passed to each `TodoItem` which is required when rendering lists in React.
+5. `toggleTodo` and `deleteTodo` functions are passed as props to each `TodoItem` component
+6. `TodoItem` component is imported from seperate file

 ```jsx
 // TodoList.jsx
 import TodoItem from "./TodoItem";